plausiblelabs/nx/README.md

 - Default Java checked exception behavior is enabled with `-P:nx:checked:standard`.
 - Strict checking (only subtypes of `Error` will be treated as unchecked) can be enabled with `-P:nx:checked:strict`
-- Fatal checking (only VM "fatal" exceptions will be treated as unchecked -- VirtualMachineError, AssertionError, LinkageError) can be enabled with `-P:nx:checked:strictfatal`
+- Fatal checking (only VM "fatal" exceptions will be treated as unchecked -- VirtualMachineError, AssertionError, LinkageError) can be enabled with `-P:nx:checked:fatal`

 ### Macro Usage